-One of the key components of the EUC peak load factor is the estimate of the 1 in 20 Peak Day Demand (PDD).

-Prior to the implementation of UNC Modification 0331 the formula for calculating the Peak Load Factors was defined in specific detail in Section H of the UNC, including exactly how the PDD should be calculated (with different approaches for the Small and Large NDM sector), however it now states that "the relevant sub-committee will determine the 1 in 20 peak day demand".
-The Demand Estimation Methodology, the supporting document which came into effect following the implementation of UNC Modification 0432 on 1st June 2017, makes no distinction between Small and Large NDM and simply states that "the PDD will be determined by simulation using a long period of actual historic CWV data for the relevant LDZ".

-Therefore the proposed approach for both Small and Large NDM uses simulation using the smoothed EUC demand model in conjunction with the database of historic daily composite weather variable values for the appropriate LDZ.
-This is in line with DESC's decision in February 2016 to approve this approach.
+One of the key components of the EUC peak load factor is the estimate of the 1 in 20 Peak Day Demand (PDD), which is determined by simulation using a long period of actual historic CWV data for the relevant LDZ Note-14.
+The approach for both Small and Large NDM is simulation using the smoothed EUC demand model in conjunction with the database of historic daily composite weather variable values for the appropriate LDZ.

-4. In the context of the non-application of cut-offs to Gas Demand EUC Models in consumption range 0-293 MWh pa, and as agreed by DESC in December 2003, the values of ALPs for EUCs in this consumption range will be constrained to be never less than 1% of their maximum values.
-Note that this is a safeguard against a theoretical possibility of negative ALPs arising (in the profiles computed for all gas years since 2004/05 it has never been necessary to invoke this constraint).
+4. In the context of the non-application of cut-offs to Gas Demand EUC Models in consumption range 0-293 MWh pa, the values of ALPs for EUCs in this range will be constrained to be never less than 1% of their maximum values as a safeguard against a theoretical possibility of negative ALPs Note-13.